How to Treat Dog Ear Hematoma at Home?

 Aural hematomas, if not treated on time, can cause further damage to your dog’s health.
 So, you have to know the causes of the same.

-If you feel that your dog is suffering from dog hematoma and you have not taken any action to treat the same, it will lessen in size and form a scare over time.
+If you feel that your dog is suffering from dog hematoma and you have not taken any action to treat it, it will lessen in size and form a scar over time.
 But if the wound is left untreated, it causes intense pain due to the weight of the swollen region and the pressure it puts on the ears.

 As the ear flay gets swollen, any other ear infections that can cause further damage cannot be treated.
 It takes more than a month for the aural hematoma to heal on its own, and your pet has to suffer till that time.

-If you are not treating the ear hematoma on time and it gets healed, there are chances of reoccurring.
-Sometimes your pet’s ears may become deformed like a cauliflower ear due to the scar tissue.
+If you are not treating the ear hematoma on time and it gets healed, there is a chance of reoccurring.
+Sometimes, your pet’s ears may become deformed, like a cauliflower ear, due to the scar tissue.

-Even though not a serious issue, treating aural hematomas on time is better to stop causing discomfort to your pet dog.
+Even though it is not a severe issue, treating aural hematomas on time is better than stopping causing discomfort to your pet dog.

 Cost of Treating Ear Hematoma in Dogs